liuantonliu/Shippie/README.md

 ## Running Shippie

 To run Shippie, download the master branch as a zip file.
-Then install node.js with express, mongodb and bson.
+Then install node.js with express and mongodb.
 In terminal, cd to the file and run the following command:

 ```